KEEZ-RobG/docs-website/docs/network-setup.md

 Follow LUKSO's official documentation for the next steps.

+Please review all the information in the [Network](https://docs.lukso.tech/networks/l16-testnet/) section of LUKSO's website.

+The step-by-step guides you need to follow are

 [Run a node](https://docs.lukso.tech/networks/l16-testnet/run-node)

 [Become a validator](https://docs.lukso.tech/networks/l16-testnet/become-validator)

-Please review all the information in the [Network](https://docs.lukso.tech/networks/l16-testnet/) section of LUKSO's website.
  Once your node is up and running, return here to complete the steps for monitoring.